DBCDK/mconv/README.md

                          Character set of the output MARC record(s) eg. LATIN-1, DANMARC2, MARC-8, UTF-8, and more.
                          Defaults to UTF-8.
-  --include-leader       Include leader in line format output (MARC21 only).
+  -l, --include-leader   Include leader in line format output (MARC21 only).
+                         Defaults to false.
+  -p, --include-whitespace-padding
+                         Pad subfields with whitespace in line format output (MARC21 only).
                          Defaults to false.
 ```